 Realistically, you will only need 1-2 days’ worth of milk when you return to work.
 If baby needs 1-1.5 ounces of milk for every hour they’re away from you, this means you’ll need around 10-15 ounces per day for a 10-hour separation, for example.
 In total, that is only 30 ounces maximum in stored milk.
 Then, when you pump, the milk you pump on Monday is used for baby on Tuesday, and Tuesday’s for Wednesday, and so on and so forth.

 One last piece of information you should take into consideration: every woman responds differently to a pump.
 For some women, it takes 10 minutes to pump 5 ounces, while it may take another woman 20 minutes to pump the same amount.
 Additionally, flange fit is crucial to adequate milk removal by a pump.
 Bottom line, if you’re having issues with pumping enough milk, get help!
 There are many resources to help you reach your breastfeeding and pumping goals, and sometimes all it takes is a small tweak.

-If you need help with figuring out how to go about this pumping thing, I also have a that will take you through how to get things setup with a pump and addresses many common issues and concerns that pumping mothers have.
+If you need help with figuring out how to go about this pumping thing, I am happy to meet with you!
+I also have a pumping guide available that will take you through how to get things setup with a pump and addresses many common issues and concerns that pumping mothers have.